lawrencedovin/capstone-1-wonder-recipe/README.md

 Anyone that wants to discover new recipes to cook.

 ## API
-`food-api`  `twilio`
+`spoonacular`  `twilio`
-The food-api will be used to display recipes along with their ingredients which also allows recipes to be filtered by different types of diets such as vegetarian, vegan, pescetarian also the types of cuisine which comes from various countries.
+The spoonacular API will be used to display recipes along with their ingredients which also allows recipes to be filtered by different types of diets such as vegetarian, vegan, pescetarian also the types of cuisine which comes from various countries.
 The twilio API will be used to gather the user’s phone if